prometheus/compliance/alert_generator/specification.md

 * `name`, `query`, `labels`, `annotations` are exactly the same as present in the alerting rule config.
 * `duration` is the same as `for` period in float seconds.
 * `lastEvaluation` is the timestamp of the last time the rule was evaluated.
-* `evaluationTime` is the time taken to completely evaluate the rule.
+* `evaluationTime` is the time taken to completely evaluate the rule in float seconds.
 * `health` is the health of rule evaluation.
 It MUST be one of `"ok"`, `"err"`, `"unknown"`.
 * `state` must be one of these under following scenarios
     * `"pending"`: at least 1 alert in the rule in `pending` state and no other alert in `firing` state.